bgaze/laravel-crud/README.md

 Any step of the process can also be set using options.
 Any option directly passed to the command will be skipped by the wizard.

+Please see [CRUD command options](doc/crud-options.md) for more details.

 Example, CRUD generation without any interractions:

 ```